Jack Harvey (racing driver)

-Jack Joseph Murray Harvey (born 15 April 1993) is a British auto racing driver who competes part-time in the IndyCar Series, driving the No. 24 Chevrolet for Dreyer & Reinbold Racing with Cusick Motorsports.
+Jack Joseph Murray Harvey (born 15 April 1993) is a British auto racing driver and pit reporter who competes part-time in the IndyCar Series, driving the No. 24 Chevrolet for Dreyer & Reinbold Racing with Cusick Motorsports.
 He is a former member of McLaren's Young Driver Programme.

 Career

 Karting

 Harvey began his kart racing career at the age of nine.
 In 2006 he won the MSA Super One British title by a single point, and the Kartmasters British Grand Prix, both in the ICA-J class.

-In 2007 Harvey became a driver for the Italian Maranello team, in the newly created KF3 category.
+In 2007, Harvey became a driver for the Italian Maranello team, in the newly created KF3 category.

 He ended up winning four trophies by the end of the year, with the Andrea Margutti Trophy, another Kartmasters title, the Italian Open Masters championship, and became European Champion in KF3.

 For the 2008 season, Harvey signed with the Birel Motorsport team as a KF2 driver, and became Asia-Pacific Champion.